 1. Entity Regulatory Laws

 Each act regulating entities requires compliance and provides rules on the powers and limitations of the entity and its various stakeholders.
-Examples include financial reporting obligations or dealing with entity securities or fiduciary duties of directors or members.
+Examples include financial reporting obligations dealing with entity securities or fiduciary duties of directors or members.

 2. Employment and labour Laws